-Opengate SpA ("Opengate"), an entity in liquidation represented by the Trustee in Bankruptcy Dr. Marco Fiorentini, brought a claim against the Company's subsidiary, Pinnacle Systems GmbH ("Pinnacle GmbH"), in the Varese, Italy Tribunal on July 21, 2009.
-The Trustee in Bankruptcy is seeking to recover &2,700,000 in payments made by Opengate to Pinnacle GmbH between 2002 and 2003, the year prior to Opengate being placed into administration.
-The initial Writ of Summons, dated in September 2009, was never received by the Company and was declared improperly served at a May 2010 hearing on the matter, which the Company did not attend.
-The Writ was later received by the Company in September 2010.
-An initial hearing on the matter took place on May 6, 2011, and follow-up hearings are scheduled to take place throughout 2011.
-Because the Company cannot predict the outcome of this action at this time or the amount of potential losses, if any, no costs have been accrued for any loss contingency; however, this matter is not expected to have a material effect on the Company's financial position or results of operations.
+Opengate SpA ("Opengate"), an entity in liquidation represented by the Trustee in Bankruptcy, Dr. Marco Fiorentini, brought a claim against the Company's subsidiary, Pinnacle Systems GmbH ("Pinnacle GmbH"), in the Varese, Italy Tribunal on July 21, 2009.
+The Trustee in Bankruptcy sought to recover €2,700,000 in payments made by Opengate to Pinnacle GmbH between 2002 and 2003, the year prior to Opengate being placed into administration.
+In June 2011, the Company and Opengate agreed to settle the claim, and an immaterial settlement amount was accrued by the Company as a loss contingency.
+The Company expects that the settlement will be finalized and the settlement amount will be paid to Opengate during the third quarter of 2011.

 The Company's Canadian subsidiary, Avid Technology Canada Corporation, was assessed and paid to the Ministry of Revenue Quebec ("MRQ") approximately CAN\$1.7 million for social tax assessments on Canadian employee stock-based compensation related to the Company's stock plans.
 The Company is currently attempting to recover the payments against these assessments through litigation with the MRQ.
-The payment amounts were recorded in "other current assets" in the Company's consolidated balance sheets at March 31, 2011 and December 31, 2010.
+The payment amounts were recorded in "other current assets" in the Company's consolidated balance sheets at June 30, 2011 and December 31, 2010.
 Because the Company cannot predict the outcome of the litigation at this time or the amount of potential losses, if any, no costs have been accrued for any loss contingency; however, this matter is not expected to have a material effect on the Company's financial position or results of operations.